 That is why emotional intelligence training is essential.
 Learning Emotional Intelligence with Neuro Linguistic Programming (NLP) skills is like understanding it from the root because emotional intelligence research exists in NLP, which is how humans feel, think, and conduct themselves.
 Thus, NLP is how emotional intelligence.

 What is Emotional Intelligence?

-Also known as Emotional Quotient (EQ), Emotional Intelligence meaning is your ability to understand our emotions well enough to harness and manage them in ways that help us overcome challenges, empathize, and communicate effectively with others.
+Also known as Emotional Quotient (EQ), Emotional Intelligence meaning is your ability to understand your emotions well enough to harness and manage them in ways that help us overcome challenges, empathize, and communicate effectively with others.
 EI helps in relieving the tension and stress that naturally arises from human interactions.

 When humans come together, they come with their unique way of doing things.
 We all have a particular thinking pattern, a unique way of talking, and rooted programming that determines our actions.
 With all these differences in each person, it is understandable and indeed expected that misunderstandings will arise.

-The challenge is not the resultant disagreements from our interactions with others; it is usually mismanagement of emotions and the non-application of knowledge that lead to full-blown conflicts.
+The challenge is not the resultant disagreements from our interactions with others; it is usually the mismanagement of emotions and the non-application of knowledge that lead to full-blown conflicts.